 Caregivers honored with a Doctors’ Day gift receive a card from Spartanburg Regional Foundation acknowledging the donation on their behalf.
 The gift amount remains confidential.

-Like the patients who have given in their honor, both Dr. Rousseau and Dr. Daly are donors to Regional Foundation.
-Dr. Rousseau is a member of the Foundation’s Heart Division, and Dr. Daly serves on the Cancer Division board.
+Like the patients who have given in their honor, Dr. Rousseau is a donor to Regional Foundation.
+Dr. Rousseau is a member of the Foundation’s Heart Division.

 Doctors’ Day was created by Eudora Brown Almond, whose husband was a physician in Georgia.
 It was made an official day of observance when President George H.W.
 Bush signed a resolution into law in 1991.